 What causes lymphedema?

-Our lymphatic system is connected to our cardiovascular system and fulfills functions for our bodies that are just as important as the cardiovascular system itself.
-It plays a decisive role in our immune system.
-If we are healthy, our lymphatic system runs smoothly.
+Our lymphatic system is a vital contributor to our circulatory system that plays a decisive role in our immune system.
+Our lymphatic system collects excessive fluid in our body, filters the cellular waste, and transports this protein-rich fluid back to our bloodstream.
+When healthy, our lymphatic system runs smoothly.
 We only become aware of the lymphatic system when it is impaired – in the case of lymphedema, for example.

 Related medi NEWS